JasonCC/jasoncc.github.io/kernel/jasonc-mm-x86.md

+---
+layout : default
+---

 # Notes on x86_64 Linux Memory Management Part 1: Memory Addressing

 ## x86 System Architecture Operating Modes and Features

 From chapter 2 of Intel SDM manual volume 3.
 IA-32 architecture (beginning with Intel386 processor family) provides extensive support for operating system and system-development software.
 This support offers multiple modes of operation, which include Read mode, protected mode, virtual 8086 mode, and system management mode.
 These are sometimes referred to legacy modes.

 Intel 64 architecture supports almost all the system programming facilities available in IA-32 architecture and extends them to a new operating mode ( IA-32e mode) that supports a 64-bit programming environment.
 IA-32e mode allows software to operate in one of two sub-modes:

 - 64-bit mode supports 64-bit OS and 64-bit applications
 - Compatibility mode allows most legacy software to run; it co-exist with 64-bit applications under 64-bit OS.

 The IA-32 system-level architecutre includes features to assist in the following operatins:

 - Memory management